LinkedInLearning/bitbucket-for-ci-cd-3806095/ch1_pipelines/01_05_use_yaml_anchors/README.md

-# 01_05_use_yaml_anchors
+# 01_05 Use YAML Anchors

 To keep our pipeline configurations DRY ("Don't Repeat Yourself"), we can use YAML anchors to create reusable steps.

 - YAML anchors are placed in the definitions block at the beginning of a pipeline configuration file.
 - Anchors are referenced using the anchor’s alias.
 - Some values of an anchor can be overridden